-The Interests of the Group's Employees
+The interests of the group's employees

-We believe that our strength lies in our people and in our strong company values.
-The board has a keen interest in the development and morale of the employees through the oversight of our key recruitment, training and retention policies and our quarterly recognition and award schemes.
+We believe that our strength lies in our people and in our strong values.
+The Board has a keen interest in the development and morale of the employees through the oversight of our key recruitment, training and retention policies and our quarterly recognition and award schemes.

-The CEO hosts regular two-way feedback sessions where employees are encouraged to submit any questions or concerns for the Board's consideration.
-This enables the board to hear from and interact with all levels of the business.
+The CEO hosts regular two way feedback sessions where employees are encouraged to submit any questions or concerns for the Board's consideration.
+This enables the Board to hear from and interact with all levels of the business.

-The company has invested in an Employee Assistance Programme, Employee Care, which accessible to all permanent members of staff via a 24/7 helpline.
-All employees are able to access confidential counselling, financial and legal telephone advice from an independent consultant as well as guidance on a range of everyday issues.
-In addition, the company is further investing in the mental health and wellbeing of its employees and has trained three mental health first aiders within the business who an employee is able to contact in confidence should they wish to reach out for additional support.
+We have invested in an Employee Assistance Programme, Employee Care, which is accessible to all permanent members of staff via a 24/7 helpline.
+All employees are able to access confidential counselling, financial and legal telephone advice from an independent consultant as well as guidance on a range of every day issues.
+In addition the group is further investing in the mental health and wellbeing of its employees and has trained several mental health first aiders within the business who an employee is able to contact in confidence should they wish to reach out for additional support.

-The Company's Business Relationships
+The company's business relationships